bekk/bekk-christmas/post/kotlin/companion-object-vs-top-level-val.md

 }
 ```

 In addition to providing more efficient bytecode, the syntax of top level declarations is simply cleaner.
-So, unless you really need companion object specific behavior, stick to top level declarations 👌
+So, unless you really need companion object specific behavior, stick with top level declarations 👌